Honda Pilot vs. Ford Explorer

 Head Out on the Road in the Impressive Pilot

 At this point, it’s clear that the 2016 Honda Pilot exceeds the 2017 Ford Explorer in many different areas.
 Are you ready to explore the Pilot’s many other winning qualities?
+Find out how it compares to the 2019 Honda Odyssey before scheduling your visit.

 Stop by Tamaroff Honda or contact us today to check out the outstanding Pilot in person.
 A knowledgeable member of our Tamaroff Honda team will be glad to walk you through the Pilot’s various features and options and answer all your questions.
 Then, we can get the keys in your hand and get you out on the road for an unforgettable test drive.
 Find out what thousands of other drivers already have: The Honda Pilot is one of the most exceptional SUVs on the road!